mlowen/CommonMark.Editor/README.md

 ### Issues

-If you find any issues while using CommonMark.Editor please feel free to report them at the [GitHub Repository](https://github.com/mlowen/CommonMark.Editor/issues).
+If you find any issues while using Bootstrap CommonMark Editor please feel free to report them at the [GitHub Repository](https://github.com/mlowen/CommonMark.Editor/issues).

 ### Contributing